TCP-Lab/MTP-DB/src/db_rebuilder/README.md

+This is the thing that downloads and parses data from a variety of servers to get the first "base" version of the database.

+It was not written with elegance in mind, so the code is terrible.

 ## Running tests
 To correctly run tests, we need a cosmic hash to log into the cosmic DB.
 Make a `secrets.json` file in `daedalus/tests/` and insert: